 - All species of rhinos are herbivores and eat only plant matter.

-- White and Indian rhinos have square shaped mouths and are grazing species.
+- White and Indian rhinos have square-shaped mouths and are grazing species.
 They mostly eat grasses but also eat leaves, shrubs, tree branches, and fruits.
 They will drink water two times a day if available.

 How much Rhinos eat per day

-What do baby Rhino eat
+What does baby Rhino eat?

 - Baby rhinos feed only on the mother milk for the initial days of their lives.